Manuel Antonio

 Barracuda: Known for their aggressive nature, Barracuda provide exciting action for anglers targeting smaller baitfish.

-Roosterfish: With their formidable strength, Roosterfish offer thrilling battles for anglers using light tackle.
+Roosterfish: With their formidable strength, Roosterfish provide thrilling battles for anglers using light tackle.

 Red Snapper and Snook are prized for their flavor and are commonly found near river mouths and mangroves.